-Ariana Grande And Pete Davidson’s Friends Are Reportedly Worried They May Be Rushing Their Relationship
+Ariana Grande & Pete Davidson’s Friends Are Reportedly Worried They May Be Rushing Their Relationship

 “Ariana is beyond sure that this is a lasting love, but there are plenty of people in her world who are afraid this is going to crash and burn as quickly as it began, but no one is going to say that to her because it’s pointless.
 She’s way too crazy in love to slow this down.”

 While Ariana Grande and Pete Davidson have plenty of celebrity friends and supporters, there is one star who seemingly doesn’t think that the relationship is going to end well.
-The Weeknd recently liked a comment that revealed that Grande will either end up getting a restraining order against Davidson, or that there will be an O.J.
+Singer, The Weeknd, recently like a comment that revealed that Grande will either end up getting a restraining order against Davidson, or that there will be an O.J.
 Simpson situation.

 As previously reported by the Inquisitr, Ariana Grande and Pete Davidson seemingly don’t care what anyone thinks about their relationship.
 In fact, the couple celebrated their engagement by taking a trip to Disneyland and riding their favorite rides together.
 The couple were photographed having a great time together, and seemingly letting their inner-child out as they laughed and posted photos of one another via their social media accounts.